thane98/Exalt/README.md

 Exalt will check if a file has already been included before adding it to the current script.
 If the file was included previously, it will ignore the include directive.

 ## Compatibility
 At the moment, Exalt's compatibility is somewhat limited.
 The vast majority of scripts FE14's base game are fully compatible.
 Most scripts from FE13 and FE15 also work.
-Scripts from DLC maps vary since they use special functionality that the decompiler doesn't recognize yet.
+Scripts from DLC maps vary since they use special functionality that the com.thane98.decompiler doesn't recognize yet.